 Spelling KS1 and Spelling KS2 booklets, specifically designed to be used in class every day and taken home for spelling practice.

-Most children will be expected to join their writing by the end of Year 2 and to have developed a fluent, confident and individual style of joined writing by the end of Year 6.
+All children will be expected to join their writing by the end of Year 2 and to have developed a fluent, confident and individual style of joined writing by the end of Year 6.